yelghali/azure-docs/articles/aks/concepts-sustainability-testing.md

 > [!IMPORTANT]
 > This article is part of the [Azure Well-Architected sustainable workload](index.yml) series.
 If you aren't familiar with this series, we recommend you start with [what is a sustainable workload?](sustainability-get-started.md#what-is-a-sustainable-workload)

-## Testing efficiency

-### Run integration, performance, load, or any other intense testing during low-carbon periods

-Running integration, performance, load, or any other intense testing capability may result in much processing.
-A well-crafted design for testing the deployed workloads can help ensure full utilization of the available resources, reducing carbon emissions.

-_Green Software Foundation alignment: [Carbon awareness](sustainability-design-principles.md#carbon-awareness)_

-**Recommendation:**

-- Where you have the data available to you, plan for running testing when the data center's energy mix primarily uses renewable energy.
-It may, for example, be more beneficial to run testing during the night in some regions.

 ### Automate CI/CD to scale worker agents as needed